Why does Upwork reject my profile immediately after submission?

 This focuses on getting your profile approved legally by either completing your profile in its entirety, getting a client to hire you, joining an agency or contacting support to help you fix the mess.

-- Ensure that for any new account you sign up for (you are only required to own one freelance account)- complete the profile to it’s entirety before submitting.
+- Ensure that for any new account you sign up for (you are only required to own one freelance account)- complete the profile to its entirety before submitting it.
 Why?
 The minute the bots they have in place detect your profile is incomplete, it will never ever be accepted by the automated system.
 Here are some Tips and Tricks to creating a client converting Upwork Profile.

 - Contact Upwork Help and Support if you believe that your profile is complete and they will sort out the issue – I am not sure if they approve profiles after they have been rejected by bots but I believe they do.

 - Get a client that is already on Upwork, to hire you and your profile will almost automatically get approved. – Remember the bots I mentioned – they will auto-approve your profile once this is done.

 - Once your profile is rejected the first time probably due to incompleteness, give yourself at least 2 weeks, populating your profile with relevant content i.e. writing a rock-solid overview, taking relevant skills test with a bias for English tests (clients want freelancers that will read, communicate and understand their requirements), add relevant portfolio samples (my recommendation is at least 5–10 samples) before resubmitting the profile.
 I have noticed that once you give your profile time to populate it, it gets accepted the next time you re-submit for review.